timgwallis/turqV2/content/pages/competitions.md

 ---
-title: Competitions
+title: Draft a Bill
-info: View all competitions and contribute to draft legislation
+info: If you want to help bring someone's legislative dreams into reality, become a Drafter and make some money along the way
 menu: main
 url: /competition
-weight: 10
+weight: 20
 ---
-#### Currently serving Massachusetts.
-More States coming very soon, so go ahead and participate!

-If you want a legislative bill writen, you have limited options.
-Either write it yourself, or get an politcians to write it for you.
-But thousands of people are asking their politicians to write them legislation everyday, and writing it yourself can be intimidating.

-Turq is citizens writing legislation for one another.
-If you want some legislation made, become a Sponsor and fund a bill wirting competition.
-If you want to help bring someone's legislative dreams into reality, become a Drafter and make some money along the way.

 #### Drafters